tpatterson1996/lcc-metadata-manual/getting-started.md

 ![](/assets/best_practice_small.png)It is recommended that items be created in the following order:

 1. FIrst, create or import your contacts.
 To learn how to import contacts, consult the** **[**Import** ](/data-management/import.md)section of this manual.
 To learn how to create contacts from scratch, consult the [**Contacts**](/contacts.md) section of this manual.
 2. Next create projects and define the relationship between projects and contacts.
+For more information on creating